Osmond Brock: After the war

 Brock became Deputy Chief of the Naval Staff and a Lord Commissioner of the Admiralty in July 1919 with promotion to vice admiral on 3 October.
 He went on to be Commander-in-Chief of the Mediterranean Fleet with his flag in the battleship HMS Iron Duke in April 1922.
-Following the Turkish victory in Anatolia at the end of the Greco-Turkish War in August 1922, Brock organised the rescue of fleeing Greek civilians and, by skilful deployment of his ships, he dissuaded the advancing Turks, led by Mustafa Kemal Atatürk, from attacking the British garrison at Chanak in the Dardanelles neutral zone in September.
+Following the Turkish victory in Anatolia at the end of the Greco-Turkish War in August 1922, Brock organised the rescue of the fleeing Greek army and, by skilful deployment of his ships, he dissuaded the advancing Turks, led by Mustafa Kemal Atatürk, from attacking the British garrison at Chanak in the Dardanelles neutral zone in September.
+By 12 September 1922, during the sack of Smyrna by the Turkish army, there were more than 150,000 refugees gathering on the quayside of Smyrna.
+While anchored in the Bay of Smyrna and appalled by the scenes of the refugees being attacked by Turkish soldiers, Brock ordered the ship's band to play music in order to drown out the sound of the screaming people.
+Later, Brock took dinner with his senior officers in the captain's quarters.
 For his diplomatic handling of the Chanak Crisis, Brock was commended by Leo Amery, the First Lord of the Admiralty, in the House of Commons in 1923.
 Promoted to full admiral on 31 July 1924, he moved his flag to the battleship HMS Queen Elizabeth later that year.

 Brock became Commander-in-Chief, Portsmouth in July 1926 and, having been advanced to Knight Grand Cross of the Order of the Bath on 1 March 1929 and promoted to Admiral of the Fleet on 31 July 1929, he retired in July 1934.
 He attended the funeral of King George V in January 1936, and died at his home in Winchester on 14 October 1947.